10K Training Explained: What Is Zone 4 / Threshold?

 Zone 4 Defined:

-Effort Level: 7–8 out of 10
+Effort level: 7–8 out of 10

-Breathing: Deep and strong, not gasping
+Breathing: Deep and strong, never gasping

-Pace: Close to 10K race pace
+Pace: Close to your 10K race pace

 Why Zone 4 Matters in 10K Training

-Top Benefits of Zone 4 Running:
+Top benefits of Zone 4 running:

-Teaches your body to handle hard efforts for longer.
+Builds lactate tolerance: Teaches your body to handle hard efforts for longer.

-Helps you settle into and hold 10K pace without fading.
+Sharpens race pace control: Helps you settle into and hold 10K pace without fading.

-Builds focus and composure under physical stress.
+Improves mental grit: Builds focus and composure under physical stress.

-Makes faster paces feel more sustainable.
+Enhances top end efficiency: Makes faster paces feel more sustainable.

-Simulates the discomfort and demand of race conditions.
+Prepares you for racing: Simulates the discomfort and demand of race conditions.

 How to Use Zone 4 in a 10K Training Plan

-Best Uses for Zone 4:
+Best uses for Zone 4:

 Sample Zone 4 Sessions for 10K Runners